csecht/oyster-sizer/README.md

 ### Overview:

 The Python program oystersize.py analyzes triploid _Crassostrea virginica_ oyster images from various stages of aquaculture.
 Through a tkinter GUI, users can detect and classify oysters and a size standard, input the standard's size, and receive reports on oyster sizes, mean, median, and range along with a size-annotated image.
 Size standards need to be flat disk-like objects of known diameter.
-The program utilizes a YOLOv8n object detection model pretrained on the COCO dataset and fine-tuned on oyster and size standard images.
-Text and image results can be saved to file.
+The program utilizes a YOLO11n object detection model, pretrained with COCO data, and trained with custom data for oyster and size standard images.
+Text and annotated image results can be saved to file.

 The program can be executed from the command line on Linux, Windows, and macOS platforms.

 ### Usage:

-From within the downloaded repository folder, recommended command line invocation is : `python3 -m oystersize` (or `py -m oystersize` on Windows).
+From within the downloaded repository folder, the recommended command line invocation is : `python3 -m oystersize` (or `py -m oystersize` on Windows).
 This will open the GUI window for selecting an image file for analysis.
 Currently supported image file formats are JPEG and PNG.

 To view basic information, author, version, license, etc.: `python3 -m oystersize --about`